patternfly/patternfly-elements/elements/pfe-navigation/README.md

 * `isOpen()` - With no params returns true if _anything_ is open, otherwise specific section names can be provided to see if a specific section is open.
 * `isMobileMenuButtonVisible()` - Returns true if the menu hamburger is visible, this happens around a 'tablet size' viewport.
 * `isSecondaryLinksSectionCollapsed()` - Returns true if search and other secondary links get moved to the mobile dropdown menu, which is the layout for the 'mobile phone sized' screens.
+* `updateOpenDropdownHeight()` - On mobile/tablet update the height inline style for the currently open dropdown

 Example markup: